vuejs/pinia/README.md

 }
 ```

-Note: **This is necessary in middlewares and other asyncronous methods**
+Note: **This is necessary in middlewares and other asynchronous methods**.

 It may look like things are working even if you don't pass `req` to `useStore` **but multiple concurrent requests to the server could end up sharing state between different users**.